bhutoriaumang/rivera/README.md

 # Rivera

+## Cloning of project
+### Clone the repo on your local computer so that the project directory is created locally

 ## Installation of node modules
 ### First go to terminal and then move to the project directory and enter the command -
 ## npm install